material-components/material-components-web/packages/mdc-checkbox/README.md

       <div class="mdc-checkbox__mixedmark"></div>
     </div>
     <div class="mdc-checkbox__ripple"></div>
-    <div class="mdc-checkbox__focus-ring"></div>
   </div>
 </div>
 ```

 Note that the outer `mdc-touch-target-wrapper` element is only necessary if you want to avoid potentially overlapping touch targets on adjacent elements (due to collapsing margins).

-The `mdc-checkbox__focus-ring` element ensures that a focus indicator is displayed in high contrast mode around the active/focused checkbox.

 ## Checkboxes